1. Scope of Engagement

 Following the completion of the engagement, we will retain (or store with a third-party) all relevant material relating to the engagement, either on paper or in electronic format for a period of ten (10) years.
 After the ten (10) year period, we reserve the right to destroy the material without a separate notice.
 If the client requests copies of the stored material, copying and other related administrative costs may be charged from the client.

 14.1 Our advice is tied to case by case circumstances and is based on the facts and instructions given in connection with each engagement and the legal status at the time of the advice.
 No other than our client may rely on our advice and the client may not use the advice in any matter or purpose other than relating to the agreed engagement.
-Our advice applies only to legal issues related to the agreed engagement, excluding tax issues.
+Our advice applies only to legal issues related to the agreed engagement.
 If we provide views on the non-legal aspects of the matter, we are not responsible for their possible consequences.
 Our advice does not guarantee the achievement of a certain result.

 14.2 Our advice is limited solely to the legal advice based on Finnish law.
 Based on our previous experience on foreign law, we may express general views on legal issues in another jurisdiction, but these views do not constitute legal advice and such views may not be relied on.
 We are also happy to assist our clients in finding appropriate foreign legal advisers.